 These are great questions to ask, so let’s explore the answers together in detail now.

-Brown & White Rice Nutrition Facts
+Brown Rice vs White Rice Nutrition Facts

 The nutritional status of rice varies depending on the type of rice we’re talking about.
-If you’re cooking up a big pot of white rice then the nutritional quality is going to be less.

 White rice is a more processed product.
 The refining process removes the bran, the husk, and the germ, leaving you with a refined grain that contains significantly less micronutrients (vitamins and minerals).